-Groping claims against PM Johnson overshadow Conservative conference
+PM Johnson's spokesman denies groping allegations as party conference opens

 Finance minister Sajid Javid repeatedly refused to address the allegations when questioned on Monday but said the prime minister had said they were untrue.

+The referral follows allegations, first reported by The Sunday Times, that when Johnson was mayor, he failed to declare close personal links to tech entrepreneur Jennifer Arcuri who received thousands of pounds in public business funding and places on official trade trips.

+Asked about the referral, Johnson’s spokesman said: “The prime minister as mayor of London did a huge amount of work when selling our capital city around the world, beating the drum for London and the UK.”

-Reporting by Elizabeth Piper; editing by Guy Faulconbridge and Neil Fullick
+Reporting by Elizabeth Piper; editing by Guy Faulconbridge and Gareth Jones